kalviumcommunity/S50_AbdullaShahil_OOP_OnlineShoppingSystem/README.md

 ## OOP Concepts Application

 - **Classes and Objects**
-  - Implement classes such as `User`, `Product`, `Cart`, and `Order` to encapsulate data and behaviors.
+  - Implement classes such as `Customer`and `Product` to encapsulate data and behaviors.

 - **Inheritance**
-  - Use inheritance for specialized types of users or products (e.g., `PremiumUser` inheriting from `User`).
+  - Allows further inheritance specialization for types of customers or products (e.g., `PremiumUser` inheriting from `Customer`).

 - **Polymorphism**
-  - Apply polymorphism for different payment methods or shipping options derived from a base class.
+  - Can apply polymorphism for different payment methods or shipping options derived from a base class.

 - **Encapsulation**
   - Encapsulate data within classes, providing controlled access through public methods and hiding internal details.